ydmarinb/ydmarinb/README.md

 ### Hi I am Yubar Daniel Marín Benjumea👋

-I am a statistician with a master's degree in computer science.
-My professional goal is to help organizations transform through data using techniques such as artificial intelligence, machine learning, software and statistics.
+I am a statistician with a master's degree in Informatics Engineering.
+My professional goal is to help organizations transform through data, using techniques such as  machine learning, software and statistics.
 I have experience researching data quality methodologies.

 - 🔭 I’m currently working at Blankfactor as Senior Data Engineer.
 - 🌱 I’m currently learning about System Desing.